mctechspot/GoogleAIHackathonApp/README.md

 </p>

 <p>
   This project is a full-stack web application called Jenna, made as a submission for the 2024 Google AI Hackathon.
 The name "Jenna" is a play on the term GenAI or Generative Artificial Intelligence.
-The application uses user prompts to produce literature and art content.
+The application uses the Google VertexAI API and the Google Gemini API to produce literature and art content.
 </p>

 <p>